WilliamSheere/react-portfolio/README.md

 # React + Vite
+As an employer seeking candidates with expertise in building single-page applications, I want to review a potential employee's deployed React portfolio containing work samples so that I can evaluate their suitability for an open position.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.